 4.2 Demand Charge .
 In consideration for the right of Buyer to purchase Energy at the Energy Charge and on the other terms and conditions set forth herein, Buyer shall pay to Seller Monthly for each Month, throughout the Delivery Term to Seller a Demand Charge as set forth on Exhibit A.

-The Monthly Demand Charge shall be payable throughout the Delivery Term whether or not Buyer actually takes any Energy under this Agreement, and regardless of any event of Force Majeure; provided, that if an event of Force Majeure continues in effect for [_________ (___)] consecutive Months, then the Party not declaring Force Majeure may terminate this Agreement upon providing written notice of such termination to the other Party (but if such event of Force Majeure terminates before any such termination notice is provided, then this Agreement shall continue in full force and effect).

 4.3 Energy Charge .
 In addition to the Demand Charge and all other amounts due to Seller under this Agreement, Buyer shall pay to Seller each Month during the Delivery Term an Energy Charge for Energy delivered each Day of the applicable Month, as set forth on Exhibit A.

 4.4 O&M Charge .
 As a component of the Contract Price, Buyer shall pay to Seller each Month during the Delivery Term a Fixed O&M Charge, as set forth on Exhibit A.